voxpupuli/puppet-puppetboard/README.md

     puppet module install puppet-puppetboard

 ### Dependencies
-Note Oracle linux 5 on puppet versions 4.6.0 to 4.7.1 has pip package problem which will cause an error trying to install puppetboard.

 Note that this module no longer explicitly requires the puppetlabs apache module.
 If you want to use the apache functionality of this module you will have to specify that the apache module is installed with:

     puppet module install puppetlabs-apache

-On RedHat type systems, EPEL may also need to be configured; you can use the [puppet/epel](https://forge.puppet.com/puppet/epel) module if you don't already have it configured.

 This module also requires the ``git`` and ``virtualenv`` packages.
 These can be enabled in the module by: